dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_3-tokyo-after-lunch.md

 [Shibuya](https://en.wikipedia.org/wiki/Shibuya) is a special ward of Tokyo, and a major commercial and business centre (if not even the business heart of Tokyo).
 Particularly, the Shibuya district (small area surrounding [Shibuya Station](https://en.wikipedia.org/wiki/Shibuya_Station)) is known as a fashion centre of Japan for young people.

 As we arrived at [Shibuya Station](https://en.wikipedia.org/wiki/Shibuya_Station), I was just amazed at how tall and densely packed buildings were in that area, as well as the sea of people in Hachikō Square (just in front of the station).
-It is named after Hachikō (1923-1935), a Japanese [Akita](https://en.wikipedia.org/wiki/Akita_Inu) dog, adopted by agricultural scientist [Hidesaburō Ueno](https://en.wikipedia.org/wiki/Hidesabur%C5%8D_Ueno), which loyally awaited his owner everyday after work at [Shibuya Station](https://en.wikipedia.org/wiki/Shibuya_Station); after his owner's death in 1925 at work, Hachikō kept waiting everyday by the station for his owner's return until his own death in 1935, earning this good boy the respect of the Japanese as a symbol of loyalty and fidelity.
+It is named after [Hachikō](https://en.wikipedia.org/wiki/Hachik%C5%8D) (1923-1935), a Japanese [Akita](https://en.wikipedia.org/wiki/Akita_Inu) dog, adopted by agricultural scientist [Hidesaburō Ueno](https://en.wikipedia.org/wiki/Hidesabur%C5%8D_Ueno), which loyally awaited his owner everyday after work at [Shibuya Station](https://en.wikipedia.org/wiki/Shibuya_Station); after his owner's death in 1925 at work, Hachikō kept waiting everyday by the station for his owner's return until his own death in 1935, earning this good boy the respect of the Japanese as a symbol of loyalty and fidelity.

 <div class="div-of-images">
     <figure>
         <img src="https://drive.google.com/uc?export=download&id=1bm4ptvLxkrZUdz7mp6uw0LP_7dPnVvm6" style="display: inline" width="60%">
         <figcaption>
-        	Hachikō statue in front of <a link="https://en.wikipedia.org/wiki/Shibuya_Station">Shibuya Station</a>
+        	Hachikō statue in front of <a href="https://en.wikipedia.org/wiki/Shibuya_Station">Shibuya Station</a>
         </figcaption>
     </figure>
 </div>